Adetayo047/SavannahTech_Conversational_Agent/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any questions or issues, please open an issue on the GitHub repository or contact the maintainer directly.

----

-This README provides a comprehensive guide to setting up and using the E-commerce FAQ Assistant.
-For more detailed information, refer to the individual module documentation and code comments.
-The OpenAPI/Swagger documentation is a major bonus for understanding and testing the REST API endpoints.
-The evaluation report provides insights into the chatbot's performance and areas for improvement.